 In 'The Elements of Style,' William Strunk wrote 'A sentence should

 contain no unnecessary words.'
-There are 23 additional words in
+There are 23 additional words in that

-that sentence, but this is Strunk's essential idea.
+sentence, but this is Strunk's essential idea.

 Yet another offer of publication today.
-This one, however, was a
+This one, however, was a little

-little different: a Gay publishing company.
+different: an LGBTQ publishing company.

 Actually, you might be surprised how often this kind of thing happens to

 us guys who are committed to keeping it real.
-I mean, on one hand
+I mean, on one hand you'd

-you'd think a Gay or Lesbian publisher would be the last one to take an
+think a Gay or Lesbian publisher would be the last one to take an

 interest in my writing – you know, given that I'm most decidedly

-saying my writing is great or even special – but there are publishers
+multiple persuasions.
+Not saying my writing is great or even special –

-out there who do like it.
-And the fact is that some of these
+but there are publishers out there who do like it.

 As for the company in question, I saw no need to respond rudely to their

 proposal.
-I simply told them I wasn't seeking publication at this
+I simply told them I wasn't seeking publication at this time,

-time, but that I appreciated being considered.
+but that I appreciated being considered.

-It's about not wanting to be published at all.
-Because being real
+another kind of company.
+It's about not wanting to be published at

-isn't about being published.
-And for the most part, being
+all.
+Because being real isn't about being published.
+And a lot of the

-published isn't about being real.
+time at least, being published isn't about being real.

 Wednesday